Approximate Inference for Constructing Astronomical Catalogs from Images: Markov chain Monte Carlo

-We simulate posterior samples by first separately measuring how well the star and galaxy models explain the observation $x$.
-First, we use AIS to estimate
+Our strategy for generating samples from the distribution in Equation~\ref{eqzs} is to first draw a sample from the marginal posterior over the source's type~$a_s$ (star or galaxy) and then draw samples from the conditional posterior over the remaining source parameters, $w_s \triangleq (r_s, c_s, e_s, u_s)$:

+To generate a sample from Equation~\ref{eq:source-type-marginal} we use annealed importance sampling (AIS) \citep{neal2001annealed}, initialized with outputs of the AIS step.
+To generate a conditional sample from Equation~\ref{eq:source-param-conditional} we use slice sampling~\citep{neal2003slice}.
+We will explain each sampler in turn in Sections~\ref{mcmc1} and \ref{mcmc2}.

-Recall $a_s$ is the Bernoulli random variable that indexes the source type (star/galaxy), and thus the dimension of our state space.
-AIS allows us to avoid using a trans-dimensional sampler like reversible-jump MCMC \citep{green1995reversible}, a technique that requires constructing a potentially complex trans-dimensional proposal function~\citep{fan2011reversible}.
+Recall that $a_s$ is the Bernoulli random variable that indexes the source type (star/galaxy), and thus the dimension of our state space.
+This two-step sampling strategy allows us to avoid using a trans-dimensional sampler like reversible-jump MCMC \citep{green1995reversible}, a technique that requires constructing a potentially complex trans-dimensional proposal function~\citep{fan2011reversible}.